kliem/KPartiteKClique/ALGORITHM.md

 3. Remove the vertex and repeat.

-The crucial ingredient to this algorithm is the pivot strategy when selection the vertex in 1.
+The crucial ingredient to this algorithm is the pivot strategy when selecting the vertex in 1.
 Both references above agree in this strategy and the more recent publication adds the use of bitsets: